astrotars/stream-android-encrypted-chat/README.md

 </layout>
 ```

-When we submit the form we sign into our backend, get a stream and virgil frontend auth token, generate our private key and register with virgil, then start our next activity.
+When we submit the form we sign into our backend, get a Stream and Virgil frontend auth token, generate our private key and register with Virgil, then start our next activity.
 We'll look at each of these in turn.

 Let's see our sign in and token generation: